 Hospice and Palliative Education- Provides funding for grief support materials for individuals in South Carolina who have experienced the loss of a loved one.
 Special attention has been given to providing educational resources to school guidance counselors as well as children, teens and their parents.
 We also offer educational materials to support Veterans dealing with end of life and their caregivers.

-Need & Assistance Fund- Financial aid is provided to adult hospice patients and their households to assist with critical expenses not covered by insurance.
+Adult Gift & Relief Fund- One-time emergency funding is provided to adult hospice patients and their households to assist with critical expenses not covered by insurance.
 This may include but is not limited to assisting with utility bills, rent, home repairs, medical transportation assistance, and wheelchair ramps.
 A small gift component was added in 2000 in response to Covid-19 impact on economics.